-iBraryGuy is excited to announce a new crowdsourced feature.
+iBraryGuy is excited to announce a new crowdsourced feature starting in October.
 Let’s hear your APPlause!

 It seems like there is an app for everything these days.
 Just within the realm of information alone, there are apps for staying updated on the news, conducting research, managing your time, communicating with your team, and even billing for the good work you do.
 These are just the tip of the technological iceberg!
 At iBraryGuy, we do our very best to share reviews of some of our latest and greatest app discoveries.
 Yet we cannot help but wonder what you are using.
 Continue reading

 It was another big year for “60 Sites in 60 Minutes” at the 2014 Special Libraries Association Annual Conference & INFO-EXPO.
 Hosted by the Legal Division of SLA and generously sponsored by LexisNexis, the panel once again shared their top picks with a full house.
 From search sites to news, travel, and even a bit of irreverent fun, there was something for everyone!
 What sites made the cut?
 You can find out here.
 Continue reading